-- The scope of delivery for these units includes 2 brackets 1 that can be attached to the SINAMICS DC MASTER using 3 M8 hexagon bolts (also supplied) to facilitate installation. - In this way, the unit can be pushed onto 2 additional brackets 2 (not supplied) in the control cabinet. - The units then have to be fixed to the rear cabinet wall using 4 attachments. - Removing brackets 1 and 2
+- The scope of delivery for these devices includes 2 brackets 1 that can be attached to the SINAMICS DCM using three M8 hexagon screws (also supplied) to facilitate installation. - In this way, the unit can be pushed onto 2 additional brackets (2) (not included in the scope of delivery) in the control cabinet. - The units then have to be fixed to the rear cabinet wall using 4 attachments. - Removing brackets (1) and (2)